 Easy in every way – from installation to operation

-Integrating network audio with an existing system can be challenging and time intensive.
-Using equipment that is based on open technology makes it easy to integrate audio speakers, even if another supplier has provided the customer’s VMS (video management software) and IP cameras.
-This also provides flexibility if the customer’s requirements change.
-More cameras or speakers can be easily added or moved and the kind of video analytics changed.
+Using equipment that is based on open technology makes it easy to integrate audio speakers, even if another supplier has provided the end user’s VMS (video management software) and IP cameras.
+This openness also provides flexibility if the end user’s requirements change: more cameras or speakers can be easily added to or removed from the system and the kind of video analytics changed.

 The network audio system connects to already existing infrastructure so there is no need for extra cabling.
 By using PoE (Power over Ethernet) there is only need for a single standard network cable for connectivity, power and communication, which also makes installation and operation easy.